SAP-samples/teched2025-AD161/exercises/ex1/README.md

 ## Exercise 1.6 - Localized metadata

-After completing these steps you will have localized labels in the Fiori preview.
+After completing these steps, you will have localized labels in the Fiori preview.

-In the Fiori preview, you see that the columns labels are simply the element names.
+In the Fiori preview, you see that the column labels are simply the element names.
 You now change this to display appropriate labels in the correct language.

 1. In folder _xflights/db_, add a file _labels.cds_.